mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

   is selected
 * Server B responds as a primary with hosts D, E, F.  Servers A, B, C are removed, as they don't appear in the primary's hosts list
-* The client iterates the cursor and attempts to execute a get-more against server A.
+* The client iterates the cursor and attempts to execute a getMore against server A.
 * Server selection fails because server A is no longer part of the topology.